Are vaccines safe? We asked veterinary surgeon Dr Sophie Bell from the Animal Love Grooming and Well-Being.

 For example, the presence of antibodies, or their absence, may not necessarily mean your pet will or will not get a disease.

 Dr Patty Khuly, in an article for PetMD, says that titer test results are not conclusive evidence – they measure antibody immunity but not cell immunity and even though it is thought the two normally correlate, it is not clear how much.

 She did go on to say that she uses the test to identify serious lapses in vaccine protection when it is not clear whether a pet has been vaccinated, but that it is not reliable enough to make a decision about skipping a vaccination.

 No, none of the expert sources or scientific research we reviewed referenced alternatives that will immunise your pet against diseases.

-Professional veterinary organisations and evidence-based western veterinary medicine uphold that vaccination effectively prevents the spread of deadly viruses.
+Professional veterinary organisations and evidence-based veterinary medicine uphold that vaccination effectively prevents the spread of deadly viruses.

 It is also worth remembering that if you choose to not vaccinate your pet you may face restrictions relating to your pet.

 For example, kennels and catteries often have requirements for pets to have regular and complete vaccination records and some may refuse to take pets that are not up to date.